dherault/serverless-offline/README.md

 ```

 This will allow the docker container to look up any information about layers, download and use them.
 For this to work, you must:
-* Be using AWS as a provider, it won't work with other provider types
+* Be using AWS as a provider, it won't work with other provider types.
-* Be using layers that're compatible with your runtime
+* Be using layers that're compatible with your runtime.
+* Be using ARNs for layers.
+Local layers aren't supported as yet.
 * Have a local AWS account set-up that can query and download layers.

 If you're using least-privilege principals for your AWS roles, this policy should get you by: